Coccidia in Dogs

 Visible signs and symptoms of coccidia in dogs may include:

-Some cases of coccidia are asymptomatic, which means that the dog may not show any signs or symptoms but can still spread the disease, making him a “silent carrier.”
+Some cases of coccidia are asymptomatic, which means that the dog may not show any signs or symptoms but can still spread the disease, making them a “silent carrier.”
 Other infected dogs may show some or all of the above symptoms.
 Diarrhea is a common symptom in young or immunosuppressed dogs.
 This can lead to dehydration—especially in puppies and small dogs—and weight loss can occur as a result of intestinal malabsorption and diarrhea.

 Dogs usually contract coccidia orally, by ingesting fecal matter.
 Fecal material can contaminate food and water sources, introducing the protozoa to canine hosts.